FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 6. Advisors may ask for and expect to receive copies of all reports they feel will assist them in their work.

-7. An advisor is responsible for giving guidance and assistance; he is not a dictator.
+7. An advisor is gives guidance and assistance; he is not a dictator.
 However, if he must give direction for the good of the chapter or to uphold The Law, or local bylaws, such direction must be followed.

 8. The chapter must provide the Chapter Advisor a copy of the most recent editions of The Law and each officer manual.
 The chapter also must give each of the other advisors a copy of the manual that pertains to his role.

-9. The chapter is financially responsible for incidental expenses incurred by advisors in the performance of their duties.
+9. The chapter is financially responsible for incidental expenses incurred by advisors in the performance of their expectations.

 1. Members of the collegiate chapter are to be treated with consideration, justice and understanding.

-2. It is the responsibility of the advisor to make himself available for consultation with a chapter officer by phone, e-mail, and/or in person at regular prearranged intervals.
+2. It is the expectation of the advisor to make himself available for consultation with a chapter officer by phone, email, and/or in person at regular prearranged intervals.
 He is to be available whenever possible in emergencies.

-3. The advisor is responsible for increasing his knowledge through reading manuals and releases, corresponding with regional and national officers if necessary, and attending College of Chapters and Grand Chapter when possible.
+3. The advisor increases their knowledge through reading manuals and releases, corresponding with regional and national officers if necessary, and attending the Sigma Nu Institute and Grand Chapter when possible.

 4. An advisor is to support officers in decisions that they have reached jointly.